What are Digital Assets?

 - Security tokens can lower the barriers to entry for smaller or retail investors.

-IOTA has its Smart Contract solution (ISCP) at the 2nd-layer because the base layer of the IOTA protocol must remain lightweight enough to meet the needs of the machine economy.
-ISCP lends itself to advanced security tokenization, where all the properties of a security token can be programmed and enforced by the Smart Contract itself.
+IOTA has its smart contract solution (ISCP) on the 2-layer because the base layer of the IOTA protocol must remain lightweight enough to meet the needs of the machine economy.
+ISCP lends itself to advanced security tokenization, where all the properties of a security token can be programmed and enforced by the smart contract itself.
 An issuer can control supply, regulate trading, or even reverse transactions if required by law.
-Of course, this is not possible on the base layer, as it would add too much complexity to the protocol.
+Of course, this is not possible on the 1-layer, as it would add too much complexity to the protocol.

-However, there is another way to perform lawful Security Tokenization on base layer, using Colored Coins.
-An issuer could mint Security Tokens as Colored Coins and distribute them to multi-party signature addresses.
+However, there is another way to perform lawful security tokenization on 1-Layer, using native tokens.
+An issuer could mint security tokens as native tokens and distribute them to multi-party signature addresses.

 - To release funds, both the issuer and the user must sign the transaction.